9 Things to Know About Becoming an Interior Designer

-Before you create a life-altering career choice, there are a few things you need to know about the design world.
-Interior designers face challenges daily; some of them may not interest you, though some might provoke you and open doors to a career that you never thought was possible.
+Are you constantly receiving compliments on your hotel interior design choice of colours or on your residential interior design preferences for how they are different?
+Do you enjoy decorating rooms and rearranging furniture?
+If you answered yes to these questions, then perhaps a career in interior design is perfect for you.
+Before making a life-altering career choice, there are a few things you need to know about the design world.
+Interior designers face challenges daily; some may not interest you, while others might provoke and open doors to a career you never thought possible.
+Read on to discover the 9 things you should know before becoming an interior designer.

 You Need to Have a Knack for Interior Design

-While fabrics, furniture and colour may play a huge role in interior design, especially for coastal style, there are loads of other tasks which are required of interior designers — a lot of which might appear less like fun and more like work.
+While fabrics, furniture, and colour may play a huge role in interior design, especially for the coastal style, there are loads of other tasks that are required of interior designers — a lot of which might appear less fun and more like work.

 Interior designers will need to be educated in the history of style, the structural integrity of buildings, building codes, ergonomics, spatial concepts, ethics, psychology, computer-aided design (CAD) and a whole lot more.